PromptShield logo PromptShield

 Why this matters

-Bidirectional (BIDI) control characters can manipulate visual ordering without changing logical ordering.
+Bidirectional (BIDI) control characters can manipulate visual ordering without changing the logical ordering of text.

 This allows attackers to hide instructions or code behavior that reviewers cannot easily see.